quakish/quakommon/Readme.txt

 Install notes!:
-The .ent entity files are for nrc only while the common works for any radiant version
+The .ent entity files are for nrc only while the common works for any radiant version Version 1.1 of this pack is included with Net Radiant Custom (Build '20220211' onwards).
+So you only need to instal if you want a more recent update of this pack!
+(Updates includes new jump mapping related updates)

 Entity files - For Net Radiant Custom:
- - version 1.1 of this pack is included with Net Radiant Custom (Build '20220211' onwards).
-So you only need to instal if you want a more recent update of this pack!
  - Find 'gamepacks/urt.game/q3ut4'
  - Remove all old .def and .ent files in there!
  - Then place the inside that folder instead: